Net.art Video Creation

 2009

-By observing the work closely, the viewer can realise which is the melody that makes the piece dance.
-The fragments are scattered throughout the network and the video projection is being generated in real time as the data arrives through the internet, making the blood pulse of the network visible.
+When observed carefully, the viewer can discern the melody that drives the piece’s dance.
+The segments are dispersed across the internet, and the video projection is generated in real time as data arrives through the web, revealing the digital bloodstream of the network.

-It is legitimate in artistic creation to search for new aesthetic and formal approaches that bring awareness of the changing technological contemporaneity in which we are immersed on a creative level.
-These new constructions are inevitably related to the language and architecture in which they are developed, and the form and the medium that supports it can be conceived as a unit.
-Transferring aesthetic approaches originating in other media to the Internet is inadequate and unfruitful from an artistic point of view.
-The linearity of cinema or the reproduction of identical copies in photography can hardly be used to speak of the variability and transcoding inherent to the new media.
+In artistic creation, it is entirely legitimate to seek new aesthetic and formal approaches that raise awareness of our shifting technological present.
+These new constructions are inevitably linked to the language and architecture from which they emerge, allowing form and medium to be conceived as a unified whole.
+Transposing aesthetic models from other media to the internet is often inadequate and unfruitful from an artistic standpoint.
+The linearity of film or the replication of identical copies in photography do little to address the variability and transcodification native to new media.

-The possibility of constantly creating a different piece by using the structure of the internet means working with an aesthetic, a language and a poetics of its own.
+The constant possibility of generating a different piece through the structure of the internet implies working with a unique aesthetic, language, and poetics.

-Seven hosts in different hostings support the fragments or modules that make up the work.
-Each module is composed of a chain of 358 frames in constant repetition with the peculiarity that each time it is reloaded, the file changes its name, preventing the computer from storing it in the cache memory.
-This mode of playback means that each of the seven modules is fed directly from the internet, creating independent timelines relative to the transmission speed of their hosting.
+Seven servers on different hosts support the fragments or modules that make up the piece.
+Each module consists of a looped chain of 358 frames.
+Notably, each time it reloads, the file name changes to prevent the computer from storing it in cache memory.
+This playback method ensures that each of the seven modules is fed directly from the internet, creating independent timelines tied to the transmission speed of their respective hosts.

 nestorlizalde@gmail.com